-IF you notice the one shoulder is positioned higher than the other shoulder, then loosen the hex screw and adjust the block as needed until the shoulders are even.
-Re-check shoulders for symmetrical height and re-palpate the shoulders to verify that each subluxation has been effectively managed.
+IF you notice the affected shoulder is positioned higher than the other shoulder, then loosen the hex screw and slide the block DOWN the track until the shoulders are even.
+Re-check shoulders for symmetrical height and re-palpate the shoulder to see if the subluxation has been effectively managed.

-Finger palpation of shoulder subluxation: adjust connection joint up track to reduce
+Finger palpation of shoulder subluxation: adjust connection joint up to reduce